CiscoDevNet/cjaas-sdk/cjaasBrowserSDK/README.md

    }

 ```
-It captures all the events called "User buys book", metadata called "title" and "aggregationMode" called "Count".
+It captures all the events called "Purchase", metadata called "title" and "aggregationMode" called "Count".
 Basically it counts all the books bought by an user.

 The thrid block
 ```json